pypa/distlib/docs/internals.rst

   subclass for post-processing, e.g. to run a tool like ``2to3``, or an analysis tool, over all the installed files.

-* The callable specification is sufficiently complex and a possible source of extension that a class method, :meth:`~ScriptMaker.get_callable`, can be used to encapsulate the details of the callable format.
+* The details of the callable specification can be encapsulated in a utility function, :func:`~distlib.util.get_callable`.
 This would take a specification and return ``None``, if the specification didn't match the callable format, or the various components (name, module name, callable name and flags) if it did match.

 In addition, the following attributes on a ``ScriptMaker`` could be further used to refine its behaviour: